 Over the years, she has trained and handled dogs to their titles in conformation, obedience, rally, advanced CGC, and earthdog.
 Gail has owned and loved Bearded Collies, Old English Sheepdogs, smooth and longhaired miniature Dachshunds, and West Highland White Terriers.
 A Vizsla and English Cocker Spaniel are her current companions.
 She is an AKC-licensed dog show judge, officiated at the 2015 Bearded Collie National Specialty, and is a member of the Bearded Collie Club of America, Dachshund Club of America, Morris & Essex Kennel Club, Greenwich Kennel Club, English Cocker Spaniel Club of America, and the Dog Writers Association of America.

-She has nearly 10 years of experience directing the marketing, brand development and media relations for the governing body of dog sports, the American Kennel Club (AKC) and developing content for Webvet.com.
-AKC hired her to be an on-air representative appearing on national media outlets and she served as a sideline reporter for televised dog show events.
+A seasoned advertising, marketing, and public relations professional, Gail has more than a decade of experience in marketing, brand development, content creation, and media relations with such organizations as the American Kennel Club and Webvet.com.
+She also served as an on-air representative appearing on national media outlets and as a sideline reporter for televised dog show events.

-Bisher credits her Junior Showmanship experience for creating the foundation for a successful professional career where she has gained recognition in advertising, marketing, and the public relations industries.
-She is a Clio and Mobius (and Cannes shortlist) Award-winning broadcast producer with 12 years of experience in the advertising industry.
-Additionally, she has earned a Master of Arts degree in Communications from St. Louis University, is a former ACE-certified personal trainer, and created the Super Fit Fido Club to educate pet dog owners about the importance of canine fitness.
+An award-winning advertising broadcast producer, Gail has Clio, Mobius, and Cannes shortlist wins to her credit.
+She holds a Master of Arts in Communications from St. Louis University, is a former ACE-certified personal trainer, and created the Super Fit Fido Club to educate pet dog owners about the importance of canine fitness.